executors/executors/wording.md

 ### Invocable archetype

-Let `Args...` be an argument pack.
-The name `execution::invocable_archetype` is an implementation-defined type that, with `Args...`, models `invocable`.
+The name `execution::invocable_archetype` is an implementation-defined type that, along with any argument pack, models `invocable`.

 A program that creates an instance of `execution::invocable_archetype` is ill-formed.